 It’s very easy to feel a little grumble in your tummy, but look at all the work in front of you, and hit the override button, saying to yourself, “I’ll just eat a little bit when I finish this work.”
 Then, once you finally get to sit down and eat, you overeat because you are too hungry.

 It’s very hard to be mindful and present of your eating when you have primal instincts kicking in telling you to eat, and eat now because you’re too hungry.
 I can’t stress enough how important it is to feed your body when it’s hungry but not too hungry and to stop eating when you’re satisfied but not full.
-I can tell you from personal experience, as well as feedback that I’ve heard from many of my clients, is that if you start eating before you’re too hungry,
+I can tell you from personal experience, as well as feedback that I’ve heard from many of my clients, is that if you start eating before you’re too hungry, it’s easier to stop before you’re too full.

 5. Slow Down The Eating Process